-STEP 10.
+3.2.9.
+STEP 9.
 Attach and Balance an OTA on the Mount

 After attaching an OTA and accessories to the mount, the mount must be balanced to ensure minimum stress on the mount's gears and motors.
-R.A. or DEC axis will rotate freely after the respected clutch is released.
+There are four (4) Clutch Screws on R.A. axis and one Clutch Handle on DEC axis.
+Each axis will rotate freely after the related clutch screws are released.
 The balancing procedure should be performed after the CWs, OTA, and any accessories are installed.

-CAUTION: The telescope may swing when the R.A. or DEC clutch is released.
-Always hold on to the OTA before you release the clutch to prevent it from swinging.
+CAUTION: The telescope may swing when the R.A. and DEC clutch screws or handle are released.
+Always hold on to the OTA before you release the clutch screws or handle to prevent it from swinging.
 It can cause personal injury or damage to the equipment.